Thursday, January 31, 2013

 No Regrets

-I have an employee that works for me whose father is dying of cancer.
+My employee’s father is dying of cancer.
 As of September 2007, the doctors have given him six months to live.
-It is now ten months later.
-We had a conversation last night about whether she was going to work for me in the fall.
-She was thinking about getting another job.
+It’s ten months later.
+We’d talked about whether she would work in the fall.

-All of the employees that work for me are college students.
-We live in Athens, Georgia, so most of the girls want to go to the University of Georgia football games.
-The girls that have worked for me before know they have to miss a few games, so I will have staff to work in the shop.
+All of my employees were college students.
+We live in Athens, Georgia, so most of them wanted to attend the University of Georgia football games, but they knew they would have to miss a few games for work.

-This one particular girl, whose father is dying, wants to go to all of the games because her dad bought them season tickets.
-This was their time to spend together.
-I want her to have no regrets.
-I don’t want her to look back and regret having to work when she could be spending her last moments with her dad.
+This girl’s dying father wanted her to go to all the games because he’d bought them season tickets.
+Going to the games was their time to spend together.
+I wanted her to have no regrets.
+I didn’t want her to look back and regret having to work when she could have been spending these moments with her dad.

-U What can you do for someone, so they will have no regrets?
+U What can you do to help someone have no regrets?
 U

 Tuesday, January 8, 2013